maroda/monteverdi/README.md

 - The included `example_config.json` shows three endpoints, including the local, but also Netdata and something else I have running locally.
 - Logging is found in `monteverdi.log`.

-If you run `monteverdi` in the same directory as the shipped `config.json` you should get some metrics.
+If you runTUI `monteverdi` in the same directory as the shipped `config.json` you should get some metrics.
 You may need to fiddle with the max values in the config to trigger accents correctly.

 ### Web UI

 ![Web Interface](docs/images/monteverdi-webui-preview-v0.9.png)

 - There is a D3 web UI at <http://localhost:8090> with several visualization features.
-This "radar view" shows pattern recognition only, no raw data.
+This "harmony view" shows pattern recognition only, no raw data.
 - Monteverdi has a warmup period before it will show any pattern recognition.
 This is because it checks for a minimum number of accents (currently 10) to detect patterns, and if accents aren't triggered then patterns won't be detected.
 - If no TTY is detected the logging is directed to STDOUT